code-423n4/2024-07-basin/README.md

 ## Miscellaneous
-Employees of Basin and employees' family members are ineligible to participate in this audit.
+Employees of Beanstalk Farms contributors and employees' family members are ineligible to participate in this audit.